Zdeno Chára: Philanthropy

 For several years, Chára hosted the Big Z Challenge, an annual charity event in Manchester, New Hampshire, that brought Bruins fans and families together in fundraising with games and entertainment.
 All the proceeds supported pediatric and cancer care improvements at Elliot Health System.
+Chára is an athletic ambassador for Right To Play.
+In July 2008, he spent two weeks in Africa, visiting Mozambique in support of the charity, and climbing Mount Kilimanjaro with former NHL player Robyn Regehr.

 In 2018, Chára continued an annual Bruins tradition by purchasing $2,000 worth of pies from a local pastry shop and delivering them to multiple Boston-area shelters for Thanksgiving.
 He also helped raise additional funds through fan participation.
 Chara also spearheaded a shoe drive with Soles4Souls, personally donating $7,500 worth of New Balance shoes and collecting over 2,000 pairs for underserved communities in Boston and Slovakia, and supported the Bruins' PJ Drive, helping collect a record 21,000 pairs of pajamas for Massachusetts children.

 Chára participated in the 2023 Boston Marathon to support the Hoyt Foundation and the Thomas E. Smith Foundation, finishing with a time of 3:38:23.
 He ran the marathon again in 2024 for the same organizations, nearly eight minutes faster than his previous time finishing with a time of 3:30:52.
-In 2025, he joined the Thomas E. Smith Foundation's board of directors.
+He joined the Thomas E. Smith Foundation's board of directors in 2025, which gives out the annual $14,000 Zdeno Chara Paralysis Grant to families.

 In 2024, Chára volunteered at the annual Special Olympics games in Lexington, participating in running, soccer, and hurdles.
+In 2025 Chára joined the Bruins alumni team and has since started competing in charity games.